chuksjoe/AutoMart/README.md

   [Screenshot of a form for updating the price of a car ad](https://drive.google.com/open?id=1_9XEx38kyB500V5cn7Ubjdx-LIHCNvf4)

-- Purchase History: this page presents to the user a list of all the purchase order he/she had placed on car ads posted by other users.
+- **Purchase History**: this page presents to the user a list of all the purchase order he/she had placed on car ads posted by other users.
 On this page, he/she can update the price offered if the offer is still pending.
+It can only be accessed when the user had loged in.
 This page consumes the following API endpoints:

   - `/api/v1/order?user_id=<user_id>` : which is a GET request that returns the list of orders for the user with the specified id.
   - `/api/v1/order/:order_id/price` : which is a PATCH request for updating the price offered for a car ad.